Mbed-TLS/mbedtls/docs/driver-only-builds.md

 Legacy CTR-DRBG module (enabled by `MBEDTLS_CTR_DRBG_C`) can also benefit from PSA acceleration when:
-- legacy AES module is not enabled (`MBEDTLS_AES_C`) and
+- the legacy AES module is not enabled (`MBEDTLS_AES_C`) and
-- AES is supported on PSA side together with ECB mode, i.e.
+- AES is supported on the PSA side together with ECB mode, i.e.
   `PSA_WANT_KEY_TYPE_AES` + `PSA_WANT_ALG_ECB_NO_PADDING`.

 ### Disabling CIPHER_C